10 STEPS TO LIVING A SAFE LIFE

 A safe world will not be created if you cower and hide.
 Get up and make a difference.
 No one will do it for you.

 If you are in need of financial safety, work hard – legally.
 Taking an illegal route eliminates your chances of being safe almost immediately.
-If what you seek is comfort and stability in a relationship, understand your partner, fulfill his or her need, seek counselling if things aren’t working out.
+If what you seek is comfort and stability in a relationship, understand your partner, fulfil their needs, seek counselling if things aren’t working out.
 Don’t stick to abusive relationships, an abuser is never a safe person to be with.
-If you want to be safe from accidents, see step 3^.
-If your mind haunts you or you are suffering from trauma, seek a therapist who will understand your needs and work towards healing et cetera.
+If you want to be safe from accidents, see step 3.
+If your mind haunts you or you are suffering from trauma, seek a therapist who will understand your needs and work towards healing etc.

 If a safer world is what you seek, work in security, join the army, help other people or help an organization grow.
 Not sure where to start, why not start by sending us your safety story?